RsyncProject/rsync/rsyncd.conf.5.md

     transfers when transfer logging is enabled.
 The format is a text string containing embedded single-character escape sequences prefixed with a percent (%) character.
-An optional numeric field width may also be specified between the percent and the escape letter (e.g. "`%-50n %8l
+An optional numeric field width may also be specified between the percent and the escape letter (e.g.
-    %07p`").
+    "`%-50n %8l %07p`").
 In addition, one or more apostrophes may be specified prior to a numerical escape to indicate that the numerical value should be made more human-readable.
 The 3 supported levels are the same as for the `--human-readable` command-line option, though the default is for human-readability to be off.
 Each added apostrophe increases the level (e.g. "`%''l %'b %f`").

-    The default log format is "%o %h [%a] %m (%u) %f %l", and a "%t [%p] " is always prefixed when using the "log file" parameter.
+    The default log format is "`%o %h [%a] %m (%u) %f %l`", and a "`%t [%p] `" is always prefixed when using the "log file" parameter.
 (A perl script that will summarize this default log format is included in the rsync source code distribution in the "support" subdirectory: rsyncstats.)

     The single-character escapes that are understood are as follows: